guestdaniel/EfferentModel_GuestFarhadiCarney2026/src/mex/README.txt

 to the model code itself are documented in separately in the main model code in `model_changelog.txt`.

+- 5/22/2024, DRG
+  Altered default `moc_delay` to be 25 ms, added some more parameters to the documentation inside the model function, and improved the usefulness of the `display_info` feature.

 - 5/21/2024, DRG
   Added a settle period that simulates responses to silence at the beginning of simulations.
   Also changed some internals of the Mex code so that all parameters exposed by the model